-- 2) Investments in instruments that do not have a fixed cash flow or, alternatively, of the cash flow of which the Company does not have data. - 3) The sensitivity analyses are presented net of the tax effect, in accordance with the tax rate applicable in the reported year. - 4) The sensitivity analyses regarding the comprehensive income also reflect the effect on the profit (loss) for the reported period.
+- (2) The primary foreign currency is the dollar, as described in the presentation of assets and liabilities by linkage bases in section c(3) below. - (3) The results of the sensitivity analyses are presented net of the tax effect, in accordance with the tax rate applicable in the reported year. - (4) The sensitivity analyses regarding the comprehensive income also reflect the effect on the profit (loss) for the reported period.